liammyers/mech105-algorithms/Homework 02 - MATLAB Review/Problem 2 - Degradation of Aqueous Bromide/INFO.md

 # Homework 02 - Problem 2 Info
 ---
-The photodegradation of aqueous bromide for an particular setup is expected to follow the function:
+The photodegradation of aqueous bromide for an particular setup is expected to follow the function: <br />
 <img src = "assets/h0202_0.png" width = "200"> <br />
 where c is the concentration in ppm (parts per million), and t is the time in minutes. <br />